8OX/QuickIdea/README.md

 2. Create a flowchart of ideas, interesting subject, or whatever you want and name it <code>flowchart.jpg</code> <br>You can create a flowchart on www.diagrams.net

-3. (optional) color code subjects in your flowchat that fall in similar field, I.G. red = Node.js and MongoDB
+3. (optional) color code subjects in your flowchat that fall in similar field, I.G. red = Javascript related ideas

 4. Place the flowchart in the main folder